cat _posts/2020-04-07-android-infection-the-new-way.md

 d8 --release --min-api 16 --no-desugaring InjectedApp.class --output .

-Let’s open the resulting DEX in HexCMP:
+We then opened the resulting DEX files in HexCmp:

 Official documentation on the DEX structure

-map.class_def_item.class_data_off | 0xE8 | offset to class data | 0xF | This structure does not require alignment, so the value increased by the number of added characters |
+map.class_def_item.class_data_off 0xE8 offset to class data 0xF This structure requires no alignment, so the offset increases only by the number of added bytes.

-Changes at the end of the file:
+Additional changes appear at the end of the file:

-map.class_data_item.offset | 0x29C | offset to class data | 0xF | The structure class_data_item follows immediately after an array of strings and does not require alignment |
+map.class_data_item.offset 0x29C offset to class data 0xF class_data_item immediately follows the string array and requires no alignment.

-map.annotation_set_item.entries.annotation_off_item | 0x2A8 | offset to annotations | 0x10 | The alignment is taken into account |
+map.annotation_set_item.entries.annotation_off_item 0x2A8 offset to annotations 0x10 The offset includes alignment padding.

-map.map_list.offset | 0x2B4 | offset to map_list | 0x10 | The alignment is taken into account |
+map.map_list.offset 0x2B4 offset to map_list 0x10 The offset includes alignment padding.

 Results